Malaysia's Mahathir quits at 94 but agrees to stay as interim PM

 Anwar did not say whether he would try to stake a claim to form a government.
 He said he had met the king to express his views and seek his advice in the interest of the country.

-The main stock market index slid to an eight-year low and bonds fell, forcing yields on 10-year government bonds up 5 basis points, their biggest jump since October.
+The main stock market index .KSLE slid to an eight-year low and bonds fell, forcing yields on 10-year government bonds MY10YT=R up 5 basis points, their biggest jump since October.

 Mahathir had been scheduled to announce a stimulus package to deal with the coronavirus outbreak on Thursday.